Do the projects you take on align with your overall business and growth strategy?

-Often, that future vision is an enhancement of an organization’s current way of doing business or their position in the market.
-No matter the reason, an organization has to take action to materialize their vision.
+Often, that future vision is an enhancement of an organization’s current way of doing business or its position in the market.
+No matter the reason, an organization has to take action to materialize its vision.
 Perhaps they need to develop technology, change up their product mix, or hire people.

 The restructuring and changes come by way of developing a group of initiatives we call a portfolio.

 These initiatives are often projects or large-scale programs deployed with the aim of reaching their strategic vision.

 Often an organization decides on a strategy, and it’s up to the portfolio manager to select the programs and projects that will deliver results that align with said strategy.